vaxerski/Vermilion/README.md

 ## Disclaimer

-Vermilion is in no way associated with, or endorsed by, Tidal, TIDAL Music AS, Youtube, Youtube Music or Google LLC.
+Vermilion is in no way associated with, or endorsed by, Tidal, TIDAL Music AS, Youtube, Spotify, Youtube Music or Google LLC.